-With September upon us, summer produce entering its delicious grand finale, and fall looming on the horizon, we’re all thinking about how we can make the most of our box each week.
+Once you start eating and cooking with the seasons, one problem quickly rises to the top of your list: how to make the most of the fresh produce that you have in your kitchen each week.
 The short answer: fall in love with picking and don’t look back!
 Whether you’re looking to use up extra veggies, give new life to an ingredient that you’re bored with, or just round out a meal with a tangy accent, pickles are for you!
 Here’s what you need to know about pickling Imperfect produce at home:

 You can pickle so much more than just cucumbers

 When you think of pickles, you think of cucumbers.
 We get it.
 We’re here to encourage you to move beyond pickles as a noun and embrace pickling as a verb.
 Pickling is an easy way to transform any fruit or vegetable into a refreshingly tangy version of itself.

 Pickling doesn’t have to be time or labor intensive!

 While pickling as a preservation method (awesome in its own right) involves a lot of steps, boiling water, and painfully hip mason jars, pickling as a cooking technique couldn’t be quicker or more straightforward.
 When we talk about pickling, we’re talking about quick pickling, where thinly sliced veggies (or fruits!) are packed into a container and then covered in hot, flavorful brine, which both lightly cooks and seasons them.
 So if you have time to heat up water for tea, you have time to make pickles.